AmishaSingla/question2/README.md

             * git clone https://git.vivasa.in/vivasa-open/poorna-client-be.git

-    Next step enter in to that project by using (cd projectname/).
+    Next step is to enter into that project by using (cd projectname/).
 Now make sure you are in that project , next you need to perform the following command .

             * ./gradlew whoami